Glenn French, CPM Emeritus

 Founded in 1992, G. L. French & Associates Inc. provides consulting services to private sector clients e.g., management companies, colleges and universities, and trade organizations.
 We also provide technical support and training for Public Housing Authorities.

-We recently completed a long-term assignment with a small historically black college and university (HBCU) for which we designed, developed and implemented a real estate degree program with an emphasis on property management.
+We completed a long-term assignment with a small historically black college and university (HBCU) several years ago in which we designed, developed and implemented a real estate degree program with an emphasis on property management.
 Additional resources were provided by the Institute of Real Estate Management (IREM).
 Currently, the program is the only one of its kind in the nation.

 Our previous assignments have addressed management-resident relations; security (Crime Prevention Through Environmental Design applications); assistance to private management companies with public housing portfolios; forensic assessments for potential purchasers of multifamily properties; training for city departments in new ordinances or code requirements; presentations for trade organizations; and Section 504 compliance issues.